1 - 13 of 13

 As director of the Center for Clinical Pharmacology, Dr. Zuppa has a dynamic research program that focuses on using clinical pharmacological modeling and simulation strategies to study the impact of critical illness on drug disposition in children.

-Dr. Zur is the director of the Pediatric Voice Program and associate director of the Center for Pediatric Airway Disorders at Children's Hospital of Philadelphia.
+Dr. Zur is the director of the Pediatric Voice Program, associate director of the Center for Pediatric Airway Disorders, and interim chief for the Division of Otolaryngology at Children's Hospital of Philadelphia.
 Her research interests include pediatric laryngotracheal pathology, surgical reconstruction, and voicing issues.